hazadus/ts-vite-demo/README.md

-# Vite + TypeScript test project
+# TypeScript + Vite Project Template

-This project is intended to test Vite + TS automatic deployment on GitHub pages.
+Simple TypeScript project template with Vite as build tool and action for automatic deployment on GitHub pages.

 ## References